CI-NYC/OUD-dynamic-dosing/README.md

 #

-> R code for *How different buprenorphine & methadone dosing strategies reduce risk of relapse in the treatment of opioid use disorder*
+> R code for *Buprenorphine & methadone dosing strategies to reduce risk of relapse in the treatment of opioid use disorder*